 Happy People Name:

 Hailey Whitters / Lori McKenna

 FILL IN THE BLANKS

 Happy people don't cheat

 Happy people don't lie 1.
 The is often

-Γhey don't judge or hold a grudge
+They don't judge or hold a grudge the same as the hook.

-Γhey don't criticize the same as the hook.
+They don't criticize the same as the nook.

 Happy people don't hate

 Happy people don't steal

-Cause all the hurt sure ain't worth
+Cause all the hurt sure ain't worth 2.
+Each has

-All the guilt they'd feel has
+All the guilt they'd feel

-the same words.
+IC 1 d the same words.

 If you wanna know the secret

 Can't buy it, gotta make it

 You ain't ever gonna be it

 By takin' someone else's away 3.
 The have

 Never take it for granted different words but the same tune.

-You don't have to understand it ######################################
+You don't have to understand it

 Here's to whatever puts a smile on your face

-Whatever makes you happy people
+Whatever makes you happy people -

-, , , , , , 4.
-The is the
+4. The is the

-Happy people don't fail
+Happy people don't fail message of the song.

-Happy people just learn message of the song.
+Happy people just learn 0 0

 Don't think they're above the push and shove

-Γhey just wait their turn
+They just wait their turn

-Γhey always got a hand 5 The same gives summenting details
+They always got a hand 5.

-Or a dollar to spare 5.
 The verse gives supporting details

+Or a dollar to spare about the,

-Know the golden rule what you're goin' through about the,
+Know the golden rule what you're goin' through

 Even if they've never been there or topic, of the song.

-area is they re more been there

 If you want to know the secret

 Can't buy it, gotta make it

 You ain't ever gonna be it 6.
 The

 By takin' someone else's away introduces a twist or new idea.
 It is

 Never take it for granted

 You don't have to understand it shorter than the verses and chorus.

 Here's to whatever puts a smile on your face

 Whatever makes you happy people

-vvilutever market you mappy people 8.
-The
+8. The

 These days it ain't always easy to find

 They're the ones who you want standing catches a listener's attention and

 by your side is usually repeated throughout

-No time for greed, if they need some,
+No time for greed, if they need some, the song.

-give 'em a slice the song.
+give 'em a slice the solig.

 And we'll all be happy people

-This we it all be mappy people

 Well life is short WORD BANK

 And love is rare

 And we all deserve to be happy while we're here Bridge, Chorus, Hook, Subject,

-The we all deserve to be mappy writte we te field Theme, Title, Verses
+Theme, Title, Verses